Blockbusters (British game show): Reruns

 Challenge TV aired Blockbusters starting from September 1996 during the final months of The Family Channel and was the first game show broadcast on the relaunch from the Family Channel to Challenge TV on 3 February 1997 showing reruns from Series 9, it was repeated in February to June 1997, January to May 1998, September 1998 to January 1999 and May to September 1999.

 In 2004, Saturday Night Takeaway showed clips from a 1992 episode with a contestant in the audience who did not get very far on the show and only won £10.
 Following requests on the (now "defunct") Challenge forums to air the show, Challenge managed to acquire Blockbusters from June 2004 to June 2006, but they only showed the first 25 episodes from Series 10, which generated low ratings.
 Carlton Select also showed old shows while that channel was still operational.

 Challenge reacquired Blockbusters but this time, they acquired 72 episodes from Series 10, and broadcast them during 2011.
-On 8 May 2014, they acquired the very first series, which aired from 26 May.
+On 8 May 2014, they acquired the first series, which aired from 26 May.
 On 4 January 2016, Challenge began showing Series 11 (the first Sky One series), acquiring 179 of the 180 episodes in the series.
+In April 2024, Challenge began to rebroadcast Series 2 for the first time since its original broadcast in 40 years.